Mouneerm/FPGA_Traffic_Controller/README.md

 ### Introduction
 In this project, a Smart Traffic Light Controller was implemented in a dense traffic area in Mauritius using Finite State Machines.
 The location was chosen to be the intersection of Dr Maurice Cure St, Road A1, and Julius Nyerere Ave at Rose-Hill was chosen.
+The controller was implemented in **Xilinx Spartran 6 LX16 FPGA**.

 ![image](https://github.com/Mouneerm/FPGA_Traffic_Controller/assets/45911394/00ecb0aa-d4fd-4077-bb00-609db17be1d6)